Toward Self-learning End-to-End Task-Oriented Dialog Systems: Experiments

 \paragraph{Results.} The human evaluation results on \texttt{Restaurant} domain are presented in Table \ref{tab:human_evaluation}.
-The results show that \slsoloist{} achieves better performance than \modelp{S} over all the metrics, which are consistent with the automatic evaluation results.
-The significant improvement over \modelp{S} on two success rate metrics, especially success rate with grounding, verifies the effectiveness of the \slagent{} for refining the dialog agent after deployment, as it more adequately reflects the system's capability for completing tasks in real scenarios.
+The results show that \slsoloist{} outperforms \modelp{S}, \soloistoa{} over all the metrics, which are consistent with the automatic evaluation results.
+The significant improvement on two success rate metrics, especially success rate with grounding, verifies the effectiveness of the reward model in \slagent{} for refining the dialog agent after deployment without additional human annotations, as it more adequately reflects the system's capability of completing tasks in real scenarios.
+Two interactive examples are in Appendix \ref{sec:int_example}.